btoll/docker-buildkite-plugin/README.md

 ### `workdir`(optional, string)

 The working directory to run the command in, inside the container.
-The default is `/workdir`.
-This path is also used by `mount-checkout` to determine where to mount the checkout in the container.

 Example: `/app`